 Celebrating the stories of women in technology and entrepreneurship in Israel

-Follow the stories of the incredible women on social media, for your week dose of inspiration.
+Follow the stories of the incredible women on social media, for your weekly dose of inspiration.
+Nominate an amazing woman here!

 Increasing female applicant pipelines